 Chorionic villus sampling (which tests some of the placenta) can be done at 11 to 13 weeks.
 Amnio (which tests the amniotic fluid) can be done from 16 to 20 weeks.
 While these invasive procedures can predict the sex of a child with 99% accuracy, they both carry risk of miscarriage so are not recommended except to rule out genetic conditions.

 The most reliable way is to video the little bugger and see if you can see what needs to be seen.
 But a word of warning, the kiddo may not co-operate by flashing and in rare cases it can be interpreted incorrectly.
 Ultrasound is usually done between 18 and 26 weeks and is a routine part of pre-natal medical testing.

-Dr John Williams from Cedars-Sinai tells CNN of ultrasounds, "if it's done by a skilled person... there's 90% to 95% certainty on gender."
+Dr John Williams from Cedars-Sinai told CNN of ultrasounds, "If it's done by a skilled person... there's 90% to 95% certainty on gender."

 When in doubt, wait till it’s out.
 That’s a pretty definite result one-way or the other.
 You have a 50% chance each pregnancy of having a boy!

 Here is one more way to tell: the intriguing nub theory.